 Treatment options for anal cancer

-Most people with anal cancer have radiotherapy and chemotherapy combined (chemoradiotherapy).
-Other treatments include surgery, chemotherapy or radiotherapy.
+Most people with anal cancer have radiotherapy combined with chemotherapy (chemoradiotherapy).
+Other treatments include surgery.
+And chemotherapy or radiotherapy on their own and not combined together.

-• a radiologist (who looks at your scans and x-rays)
+• a doctor who looks at your scans and x-rays (radiologist)

-• where your cancer is in your anus
+• where the cancer is in your anus

 • how far it has grown or spread (the stage)